JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/L_etat_ideal.md

 >
 > 9. *Control of public servants.* No civil government will be serviceable and effective unless the citizenry possess and use wise techniques of guiding and controlling officeholders and public servants.
 >
 > 10. *Intelligent and trained representation.* The survival of democracy is dependent on successful representative government; and that is conditioned upon the practice of electing to public offices only those individuals who are technically trained, intellectually competent, socially loyal, and morally fit.
-Only by such provisions can government of the people, by the people, and for the people be preserved. ([UB 71:2.10-19](/en/The_Urantia_Book/71#p2_10))
+Only by such provisions can government of the people, by the people, and for the people be preserved. (<a id="a105_414"></a>[UB 71:2.10-19](/en/The_Urantia_Book/71#p2_10))

 ## The ideals of the State.